If you’re thinking of using Cloudways vs. WP Engine, choose the first one.

 Cloudways has memcached, Redis, and Varnish while WP Engine has their own caching system.
 They also don’t block you from using cache plugins.
 However, the Cloudways Breeze plugin isn’t the best and I would use WP Rocket instead since it comes with a lot more speed optimizations.

 10. Cloudways Has Better TrustPilot Reviews

-TrustPilot is especially good for getting reviews about a company’s support.
+TrustPilot is good for getting reviews about a company’s support.

 Cloudways support didn’t used to be great (and neither were there TrustPilot reviews).
-But Cloudways has definitely made a big effort to improve their support which is why they now have a 4.8/5 star TrustPilot rating.
+But Cloudways has definitely made a big effort to improve their support which is why they now have a 4.7/5 star TrustPilot rating.
 Thanks Cloudways for listening!
-Support is now much better.
+Support is much better now.